There are few things in today’s world that get more heated discussions over a dinner table than politics, religion and food choices.

 P.P.S.
 We encourage you to join in our Thyroid Community Calls for targeted thyroid nutrition information and to learn about ways to receive support in your journey to thyroid health.

-One Response to Why You Need Meat In Thyroid Nutrition and Healing.
+2 Responses to Why You Need Meat In Thyroid Nutrition and Healing.

 Thanks for the information!
 I have been struggling with my thyroid and was told by my doctor that when he went vegetarian it helped him but when I went vegetarian I felt way worse than I did before.
 Thank you for pointing out why exactly mean is good for thyroid nutrition.